 Shown to wither dopaminergic neurons through free radical production, this cellular damage can lead to impaired function.
-Within one study, published in Neurology, researchers were interested in the connection between alterations of ALDH enzymes (which help metabolize proteins, fats and toxins) and Parkinson’s risk.
+In one study, published in Neurology, researchers were interested in the connection between alterations of ALDH enzymes (which help metabolize proteins, fats and toxins) and Parkinson’s risk.

 Although results have been inconsistent throughout the research, the potential association between long-term, low-dose pesticide exposure and Alzheimer’s is certainly something to consider.
 Based on one meta-analysis, which included seven studies, it was found that high-quality studies tend to show a significant relationship between pesticide exposure and Alzheimer’s.

-While focusing on autism, researchers have been concerned with rising rates — with symptoms ranging from mild to severe.
+While focusing on autism, researchers have been concerned with its rising rates — with symptoms ranging from mild to severe.
 When you look at the research, there is a clear link, yet little has been done.
 Within one VICE report, it was stated that the EPA was sued for refusing to ban a pesticide that has been linked to autism.

 Known as chlorphyrifos, these chemicals have been shown to cause brain damage in children.
 Unfortunately, the Trump administration reversed the recommended ban initiated by the Obama administration.
 Being used in greenhouses, on crops, and on golf courses, pregnant mothers who have been exposed to even low levels of this pesticide can give birth to children with potentially irreversible, long-term brain abnormalities.